 - Advanced Configuration

-- Channel silence time: the period of time after which an alarm is sent again if the exception persists after the alarm is triggered.
+- Muted For: the period of time after which an alarm is sent again if the exception persists after the alarm is triggered.

-- Effective time : the time when an alarm policy becomes effective.
-You can configure these options based on your actual needs.
+- Effective From: the time when an alarm rule becomes effective.
+You can configure this parameter based on your actual needs.

-- Click the number of abnormal machines to detect them to display the exception machine details.
+- Click the number of abnormal machines to view details about the abnormal machines.